 While slow charging can be carried out via a three-pin socket using a standard 3-pin socket, because of the higher current demands of EVs and the longer amount of time spent charging, it is strongly recommended that those who need to charge regularly at home or the workplace get a dedicated EV charging unit installed by an accredited installer.

 All plug-in EVs can charge using at least one of the above slow connectors using the appropriate cable.
-Most home units have the same Type 2 cable as found on public chargers, or be tethered with the a Type 1 connector where this is suitable for a particular EV.
+Most home units have the same Type 2 inlet as found on public chargers, or be tethered with the a Type 1 connector where this is suitable for a particular EV.

 Connectors and cables